 The conservation and resilience actions described previously in this plan aim to reduce stressors on priority species in each major habitat type and enhance the resilience of those habitats to climate change.
 Some of those actions include protecting refugia, core areas of intact habitats and habitat corridors.
-Habitat cores are patches of high-quality habitat for priority species, surrounded by areas with a different community structure and serve as nodes in a connected ecological network (Harrison and Odell, 2016; USDA Natural Resources Conservation Service, 2004).
-Habitat cores identified for protection in this CFA include large forest blocks, wetlands, habitats limited to specific soil types and geology such as shale barrens, cliffs and talus, biologically significant caves and their buffer zones and core aquatic habitat such as mussel streams.
+Habitat cores are patches of high-quality habitat for priority species, surrounded by areas with a different community structure, and serve as nodes in a connected ecological network (Harrison and Odell, 2016; USDA Natural Resources Conservation Service, 2004).
+Habitat cores identified for protection in this CFA include large forest blocks, wetlands, habitats limited to specific soil types and geology such as shale barrens, cliffs and talus, biologically significant caves and their buffer zones, and core aquatic habitat such as mussel streams.
 Important habitat corridors identified for protection include connected forest patches, intact river floodplains and small stream riparian forests.
 Protecting corridors of terrestrial and aquatic habitat connected to habitat patches and larger core areas may allow for species movement and enhance the flow of genetic material in response to climate change (Butler et al., 2015; Anderson et al., 2016a).

 Maintaining or restoring wildlife populations in a changing climate may require conservation actions at a landscape level, across habitat types and beyond individual habitat cores and corridors.
 Anderson (2016b) summarized a wealth of current research demonstrating how the increasing frequency and severity of storms, floods, droughts and fires may cause species to respond by shifting location or behavior within their existing habitat, evolving to adapt to new conditions, or shifting their distributions across the landscape.
-Evidence has been documented for over 1,000 species currently shifting one of four ways: locally toward suitable microclimate, upslope to higher elevations, downslope towards moist riparian areas and northward toward cooler latitudes.
+Evidence has been documented for over 1,000 species currently shifting one of four ways: locally toward suitable microclimate, upslope to higher elevations, downslope towards moist riparian areas, and northward toward cooler latitudes.
 However, landscape fragmentation has been shown to slow movement in response to climate change.
 Enabling wildlife to shift and adapt to climate change will require the conservation of a network of unfragmented landscapes within which species can shift their range to more suitable local microclimates or upslope, downslope or northward.

 In 2008 the WVDNR developed a model of landscape integrity to identify unfragmented landscapes.
 Map 12 illustrates areas of high landscape integrity in the CFA.
 Landscape integrity is estimated to increase with distance from roads, powerlines, development and other features that fragment the landscape.
-These high integrity landscapes tend to correspond to larger forest patches.
+These high integrity landscapes tend to correspond to larger forest patches and most lie in the southern portion of the CFA with large areas encompassed by public lands, including the Elk River Wildlife Management Area and Holly River State Park.
 There are also landscapes of high integrity in private ownership adjacent to public lands.
 These areas are important for species movement in response to climate change and are priorities for protection of wildlife habitat.